WordPress/Learn/readme.md

 ## Removing Environment
 run `yarn run wp-env destroy`

+## Admin

+Since the local environment uses [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/), it automatically comes with an admin user, with `admin`/`password` for the credentials.

 ## Development

 While working on the theme & plugin, you might need to rebuild the CSS or JavaScript.